 Let’s take a look at a look at a few more examples including industrial soybean fields in the Midwest, potato farms in Idaho, certified organic produce grown in the Central Coast region of California and almond orchards in California’s San Joaquin Valley.
 Before doing this though, let’s dispel another myth and half-truth conveyed by many vegangelicals.

 These vegangelicals argue that any death for plant production is “only” due to commodity crops, like soybeans and corn, since these crops “only” get fed to livestock in confined animal operations [CAFO].
 Neither argument is true even with soybeans, the crop most used as livestock feed.
 As I detailed in a prior blog post Soy 101, different portions of the same bushel of soybean pods have different uses.
 Soybean oil, thirty-five to forty percent of that crop’s value, goes almost exclusively to human uses.
 Soybean meal does go primarily to CAFO pigs and chickens, but it also is used in pet foods and as an ingredients in ultra-processed foods including Impossible Burgers, soy milk and baby food.
 Corn is another crop with multiple human and livestock uses including and especially ethanol.
 Here too as the graphic below depicts, different parts of the corn kernel have many different uses, and a large portion of the corn crop fed to livestock are the portions that humans don’t eat like cobbs, stalks and dried distillers grain [DDG].
-Wheat, almonds, canola, cotton, palm fruit, rice and most other crops primarily go to humans with only the by-products like wheat midds, spent grains, almond shells, and crush palm fruit fed to livestock.
+Wheat, almonds, canola, cotton, palm fruit, rice and most other crops primarily go to humans with only the by-products like wheat midds, spent grains, almond husks, and crush palm fruit fed to livestock.
 So, in other words, these very disconnected zealots are wrong…very wrong.

 Now soy is planted and grown on millions of acres in the US that were once grasslands as well as in South America on land that was once grasslands in the Cerrado or rain forest in the Amazon.
 There are regenerative ways to grow soy with intercropping and cover crops, but very little soy is grown this way.
 In the US Midwest, most soy is grown in rotations with corn crops.
 Most soy is grown as a monocrop with a lot of mined fertilizers and pesticides especially mined phosphate fertilizer and the herbicide glyphosate.
 Where mined, phosphate has a lot of adverse impacts.
 As noted in this Counter article, Eaters of the earth, phosphate mining has very bad environmental impacts.
 Mined phosphate also contains contaminants like cadmium that end up in the soil where applied as noted in this hyperlinked article.
 On top of that mined phosphate is a finite resource.
 At some point, in the not too distant future, mined phosphate will run out.
 The thing too is that when applied, like synthetic nitrogen, mined phosphate isn’t very well utilized by plants.
 So a lot leaches into waterways where it causes algae blooms and hypoxia just like synthetic nitrogen does.
 Or, in other words, lots of dead fish.
 But that’s not all, excessive phosphate, as this Science Daily article notes, alters the soil microbial community, the plant’s soil gut, for the worse.
 Mono-cropping of shallow rooted soya also reduces soil microbial diversity.
 Then where no-tilled, with chemical fallows and other weed control through the use of glyphosate, any arbuscular mycorrhizal fungi is destroyed, so the soybean plants become entirely reliant on external inputs for fertility.